 identifying concerns and potential environmental impacts (including any potential for impacts to Aboriginal and treaty rights);

-addressing concerns raised; and
+addressing concerns raised

+collaborating on project planning including planning for closure and reclamation, monitoring, and mitigation design; and

-ensuring appropriate levels and types of engagement are carried out over the life of an authorization or Project.
+ensuring appropriate levels and types of engagement are carried out over the life of an authorization or Project; and

-To apply consultative approaches throughout a proceeding, which assists affected parties to contribute meaningfully towards the assessment of impacts on the environment and the establishment of appropriate mitigations in order for the Boards to meet statutory responsibilities pursuant to the MVRMA and the NWT Waters Act and their regulations; and
+To apply consultative approaches throughout regulatory proceedings, which assists affected parties to contribute meaningfully towards the assessment of impacts on the environment and the establishment of appropriate mitigations; informs the LWBs’ decisions in relation to licences and permits; andmeets the LWBs’ statutory responsibilities pursuant to the MVRMA.

-To assess and rule on, if necessary, the adequacy of Crown Consultation before making a final decision or recommendation, taking into account information gathered during Proponent Engagement and through its consultative processes.

-The following sections outline the LWBs’ policy for engagement requirements and Statutory Consultation throughout the permitting and licensing process, including requests for rulings on adequacy of Crown Consultation.
-The policy is described in three parts (sections 2.1, 2.2, and 2.3).
+The following sections outline the LWBs’ policy for engagement requirements and LWB consultation throughout tregulatory proceedings, including LWB process if there is evidence that the Crown’s duty to consult and accommodate has not been met.
+The policy is described in two parts (sections 2.1 and 2.2).

 2.1 Applicant Engagement

-It is the expectation of the Board that an applicant, prior to submitting an application, makes an effort to seek and understand the full nature of concerns expressed by affected parties, in order to consider opportunities to mitigate potential impacts from the project.
+It is the LWBs’ expectation that every applicant initiates dialogue early during the ideas/planning stages, and well in advance of making an application to a Board.
+This is intended to seek and understand the full nature of concerns expressed by affected parties, to consider opportunities to mitigate potential impacts from the project, and to strive toward collaborative project planning and effective consensus-building.

+Initiating engagement activities prior to project planning stages also allows for Traditional Knowledge to be incorporated early into a project.
+Where possible, applicants should follow local Traditional Knowledge policies, protocols, and guidelines, including entering into Traditional Knowledge agreements and following agreed-upon procedures for the use and protection of Traditional Knowledge.
+Where Traditional Knowledge policies or guidelines do not exist, applicants should consult with communities, Indigenous Governments/Organizations, and Traditional Knowledge-holders to determine acceptable standards for working with Traditional Knowledge-holders and handling the Traditional Knowledge being shared.
+Like in all early engagement, gathering Traditional Knowledge should be founded on a solid relationship among applicants and affected parties.

-An applicant, prior to submitting an application and over the life of the project, is expected to respond to these concerns where it can do so and work with affected parties to jointly resolve such issues.
+An applicant, prior to submitting an application and over the life of the project, is expected to respond to concerns where it can do so and work with affected parties to jointly resolve such issues.
 The Policy is further based on the expectation that the applicant and the affected parties will make best efforts to consider and to mutually agree upon future engagement efforts that are reasonable in consideration of the scope, scale, and context of the project.

-The LWBs’ requirements for engagement are outlined below and guidance to applicants is included in the Guidelines.
+The LWBs’ requirements for engagement are outlined below and more detailed guidance for applicants is provided in the Guidelines.

-2.1.1 Proponent Submission Requirements
+2.1.1 Submission Requirements

-For an application to be deemed complete, an Engagement Record and an Engagement Plan must be submitted.
+An Engagement Record and an Engagement Plan must be submitted with a new application (see section 2.1.3 for ongoing engagement processes).

+Engagement Record